 If I was braver, it was only because you were with me.

 If I was more sure of myself, I don’t remember it.

-This, unlike some other grammatical constructs, is quite easy to use once the form is explained.
+This (the subjunctive voice), unlike some other grammatical constructs, is quite easy to use once the form is explained.
 Thorough guides are available online.
 For those who are struggling to get off the ground with the idea, the trick is to look for places where if appears or could appear if the sentence were rephrased slightly in the context of a hypothetical or unreal scenario.
 If there is if, there might need to be a were not a was.
 That last sentence does not count.

 Verdict: If only we was all grammarians.

 Whom is an excellent word, but one which is tricky to use properly.
 Many people, especially university students (and I made this mistake, too) think it is simply a sophisticated variant of who but this is false and, indeed, because it can be a bit fiddly to use, The Economist published a pun-tastic article about how it is destined to fade away, but not on my watch.
 Incidentally, note the use of usage.

-Whom can only be used to refer to an object, unlike who which refers to the subject.
+Whom can only be used to refer to a grammatical object, unlike who which refers to the subject.
 Although sentences can be entirely intelligible without whom, using it well and consistently can raise the register of a piece of writing and aid in clarity.
 Thus: